imabuddha/eidogo-for-wordpress/readme.txt

 * sgfUrl is set relative to site root by default
 * Make it easy to allow SGF files to show up nicely in your theme's attachment page
+* Some IE7 and IE8 fixes
+* Added styles to indicate right/wrong answers to problems

 = 0.8.2 =
 * Embedding preferences are now saved with SGF attachments